stoddabr/react-tableau-embed-live/README.md

 - Lacking full type safety (some types are scrapped from the Tableau source code)
 - Props will not update on change
 - Filtering not built-in (requires ref callbacks)

+If you find anything else please create an issue or ping me on Twitter @sliceofbrett